devcaline/devcaline/README.md

 ## 📫 Contato

-- Instagram: @seuuser
+- Instagram: @dev.calie
-- E-mail: seuemail@email.com
+- E-mail: dev.caline@gmail.com
 <!--
 **devcaline/devcaline** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.